CVI: Causes, diagnosis and modern treatment options

 1. compression therapy

 Compression therapy is the cornerstone of any CVI treatment.
-It works by wearing compression stockings or bandages that exert pressure on the veins and support the return flow of blood to the heart.
+It works by wearing compression stockings or bandages that exert pressure on the veins and support the return of blood to the heart.
 Compression therapy is particularly effective in the early stages of CVI, but can also be used in combination with other treatment methods in advanced stages.

 2. VenaSeal (vein glue)

-VenaSeal is an innovative, minimally invasive procedure for the treatment of CVI and truncal varicosis, which is based on the application of a special medical adhesive.
+VenaSeal is an innovative, minimally invasive procedure for the treatment of CVI and truncal varicosis based on the application of a special medical adhesive.
 In this method, the vein glue is injected into the diseased vein using a thin catheter probe, where it sticks the vein walls together and closes the vein.
 The blood flow is then redirected via healthy veins.
 VenaSeal is particularly gentle, as no heat or chemicals are used and no compression stockings are required after the procedure.
 Patients can usually return to their normal activities on the same day.
 The method is considered one of the most effective and comfortable treatments for CVI.

 3. radiofrequency ablation (RFA)